-The best treat comes after these stage show tricks when all of the villains come down for meet-and-greets with guests.
+The best treat comes after these stage show tricks when all villains come down for meet-and-greets with Guests.
 And here’s where the most important tip for the night is offered.
 The villains are only out for a short while, roughly 15 minutes, after each show.
-With lines forming quickly in front of each one, it can be tough, and possibly frustrating, to get a photo.
-The lines move fairly rapidly as no autographs are allowed here, but even so it’s likely there’s only enough time for one or two, at most, villain meetings.
+With lines forming quickly in front of each one, it can be tough and possibly frustrating to get a photo.
+The lines move fairly rapidly as no autographs are allowed here, but even so, it’s likely there’s only enough time for one or two, at most, villain meetings.

-Fortunately, the villains emerge in the same spots after each show, allowing guests to plan ahead where to stand as the Villains Mix and Mingle comes to an end, ready in prime position to get a quick photo with a favorite character.
-The order, starting from the ramp to the left of Cinderella Castle and moving across the front of the stage to the right-side ramp, is as follows: Maleficent, Dr. Facilier, Evil Queen, Captain Hook, and the Queen of Hearts.
+Fortunately, the villains emerge in the same spots after each show, allowing Guests to plan where to stand as the Villains Mix and Mingle comes to an end, ready in prime position to get a quick photo with a favorite character.
+Starting from the ramp to the left of Cinderella Castle and moving across the front of the stage to the right-side ramp, the order is as follows: Maleficent, Dr. Facilier, Evil Queen, Captain Hook, and the Queen of Hearts.
 Frollo hangs around the castle side of the Hub while Jafar is on the backside of the Hub, closer to Main Street.
 Cruella runs off to the right side of the Hub.
 Choosing one of these spots before the villains arrive will offer the best chance at a photo and avoiding disappointment.

 Entertainment continues throughout the streets of Mickey’s Not-So-Scary Halloween Party.
 Not scheduled on the event map, the Cadaver Dans appear in Frontierland and Liberty Square periodically, singing spooky and not-so-spooky songs, often with a comedic twist.

-Prior to each Boo To You parade (of which there are two of each night), the Headless Horseman rides down the parade route, beginning near Splash Mountain, winding through Frontierland and Liberty Square, ending down Main Street where he exists in Town Square.
-This year, the Horseman seems to move at a slow trot, rather than a gallop, allowing guests a better glimpse and a great photo opportunity.
+Before each Boo To You parade (of which there are two of each night), the Headless Horseman rides down the parade route, beginning near Splash Mountain, winding through Frontierland and Liberty Square, ending down Main Street, where he exists in Town Square.
+This year, the Horseman seems to move at a slow trot rather than a gallop, allowing Guests a better glimpse and a great photo opportunity.